luhallow/08-Breakout/README.md

-# 08-Breakout
+# Project-Template-Godot
-A breakout/ brick breaker game like they don't make anymore.
+A generic template for a Godot project